 But no one agrees yet on whether this extreme sharing among scientists and even the public is ultimately good for science or undermining it.

-The open science approach forces researchers to grapple with the question of whether they can still get sufficient credit for their ideas, said physicist Sabine Hossenfelder, co-organizer of a conference on the topic set to begin Sept.
+"It scares people," says biochemist Cameron Neylon, an open science advocate who works at Rutherford Appleton Laboratory in England and posts all his experiments in an online "open notebook."
+"People are very frightened about being that open," Neylon told LiveScience.
+"This is not really the way current academic culture is built and we are trying to change it.
+So that makes some people uncomfortable."
+Open science The open science approach forces researchers to grapple with the question of whether they can still get sufficient credit for their ideas, said physicist Sabine Hossenfelder, co-organizer of a conference on the topic set to begin Sept.
 8 at the Perimeter Institute in Ontario, Canada.

 "In some areas, credit is mainly appreciation by peers (think mathematics and theoretical physics)," she said.
 "In other areas, money is a factor.
 That might be through patents or simply because some ideas can be used to make money directly.
 Consider if you would have a great model to predict the quirks of the world's economy — would you go and publish it?"